alenkacz/gradle-scalafmt/README.md

 	apply plugin: 'scalafmt'

 	scalafmt {
 	    // configFilePath = ".scalafmt.conf" // .scalafmt.conf in the project root is default value, provide only if other location is needed
-        // sourceSets = [project.sourceSets.main] // limit to main source set only
 	}

 Tasks
 ====================
 Tasks added to your project when applying this plugin:

 - *scalafmt* - formats your scala and sbt source code based on the provided configuration
-- *scalafmtTest* - tests whether all files are correctly formatted, if not, the task fails
+- *checkScalafmt* - checks whether all files are correctly formatted, if not, the task fails
+- *testScalafmt* - formats your test scala code based on the provided configuration
+- *checkTestScalafmt* - checks whether your test scala code is correctly formatted
+- *scalafmtAll* - formats scala code from all source sets
+- *checkScalafmtAll* - checks formatting of all source sets